adamluzsi/frameless/pkg/dtos/jsondto/README.md

 - **Compatibility with Standard Library**:
   Designed to complement the Go standard library's JSON handling capabilities, making it easier to use with existing codebase and DTOs.

+### jsondto.Interface[I]

+jsondto.Array allow you to marshal an interface type, and then unmarshal them back with ease.

+### jsondto.Array[T]

+jsondto.Array allow you to marshal any types, and then unmarshal them back.